PM-Notes/Prince2/README.md

   - The approach to quality control
   - The approach to project assurance
   - The way quality will be communicated through the life cycle
-  - The roles and responsibilities of thise involved
+  - The roles and responsibilities of those involved

-- Ensure the quality criteria for the procucts are specified in the product descriptions
+- Ensure the quality criteria for the products are specified in the product descriptions
 - Maintain quality records
-- Specify customer's quality expectations and accpetance criteria
+- Specify customer's quality expectations and acceptance criteria
 - Use lessons to inform planning (including defining quality criteria and expectations)

-Two products at minumum need to be produced and maintained:
+Two products at minimum need to be produced and maintained:

-1. Quality Management Approach - describes how qualilty will be managed, including:
+1. Quality Management Approach - describes how quality will be managed, including:
 - Processes
 - Procedures
 - Techniques